What to Expect This Summer

 What to Bring to Camp

 Wondering what to send with your camper?
 Please read our Happy Camper Checklist!

 Our administrative offices, nature center, and playground are closed to the public during camp hours.

 Weather & Indoor Time

 As always, we’ll be outside as much as possible.
-Time inside our buildings will be limited to meeting animals, bathroom and emergency use.
+Time inside our buildings will be limited to meeting animals, specialty crafts, bathroom and emergency use.
 We will spend time in our Home Base tents for certain activities such as opening/closing meetings, crafts, games, and during snack, lunch and light rain.
 We are more likely to cancel a day of camp if the weather could force us to shelter for long periods of time or if there are high heat or air quality index levels.
 There will be no refunds for camp days canceled due to weather concerns.
 We will not be able to make up any camp days lost due to the weather.
 Read our policies here.

 Sunblock and Bug Spray

 Bug sprays and sunscreen must be applied at home and not during drop-off.
 You may send your camper with their own bug spray and sunblock but they must be able to apply them independently and responsibly.

 Ticks, Mosquitos, and Poison Ivy